 In order to reach the large group of a-symptomatic STI carriers, people at high risk (female sex workers and homosexuals) will be invited to come for monthly clinic visits for STI screening.
 To convince people who are at high risk, but who have no complaints, to come to the clinic, a good relationship between the health provider and high-risk persons, including brothel owners, is essential.
 MAM tries to set up such relationships to ensure regular infection screening.

-Children with acute severe malnutrition are extremely vulnerable for infections and death (50% mortality rate) and need treatment as soon as possible.
+Children with acute severe malnutrition are extremely vulnerable for infections and death (50% mortality rate) and need treatment as soon as possible, in 2019 we conducted 41,328 consultations on children.
+Treatment of acute malnutrition gets special attention.
 Tuberculosis is one of the main reasons of child malnutrition.
 With the help of therapeutic feeding and tuberculosis treatment, we are able to increase their life expectancy to 90%.
 Luckily, most of the time a child progresses well after one treatment and does not need to come back for repetition of the treatment.
 Children under 5 years old are also most vulnerable to infections as dengue, cholera, measles and pneumonia.
 In rural slums, where infectious diseases are rampant, high mortality rates are a fact.
 All children that come to the clinic with severe malnutrition and/or infectious diseases receive therapeutic feeding and medical treatment.
 Some children, who are moderately malnourished, receive a supplementary feeding package to prevent severe malnutrition.